Banging Toolbox

 Improper cleaning and exposure to certain abrasives and extremely high temperatures can either tear through the chromium film or cause chemical reactions that would allow rust to form on the surface.

-What can cause steel to rust?
+What can cause ss to rust?

 So, why does stainless steel rust?
 Does stainless steel rust in water?
 Does stainless steel rust in the shower?
 Does vinegar make stainless steel rust?
 Let’s find out.

-When stainless steel rusts, it suffers the same way all other metals do – it reduces in strength, aesthetics, and structural integrity.
+When stainless steel rusts, it suffers in the same way all other metals do – it reduces in strength, aesthetics, and structural integrity.

 While stainless steel is practically corrosion-proof, improper care and treatment can still cause it to rust and degrade.
 Take a look at the following cases:

-- Water.
+• Water.
 Normally, stainless steel won’t rust and isn’t affected by water unless the chromium oxide film is damaged or it’s exposed to a chemical that reacts corrosively with water.

-- Saltwater.
+• Saltwater.
 Stainless steel can still rust in saltwater over long periods of time and without due maintenance.

-- Vinegar.
+• Vinegar.
 Long-term exposure or uncleaned vinegar on stainless steel can damage the chromium oxide layer, allowing rust to form at some point.

-- Alcohol.
+• Alcohol.
 If you ask does alcohol rust stainless steel, it’s the same as vinegar.

-- Bleach.
+• Bleach.
 So, does bleach cause rust on stainless steel?
 Strong cleaners such as chlorine bleach can stain and damage stainless steel.
 Rinse clean with water and wipe dry to avoid this.

-- In a pool/shower.
+• In a pool/shower.
 Pools and showers treated with chlorine can form chloramine.
 If it contacts nitrogen-bearing compounds.
 This chemical becomes a very volatile metal-eater.

 How to remove rust from stainless steel?